fmi-basel/GUIFold/README.md

 git clone --recurse-submodules https://github.com/fmi-basel/GUIFold
 ```

-It is important to clone with the `--recurse-submodules` option to include the modified alphafold and rosettafold modules.
+It is important to clone with the `--recurse-submodules` option to include the modified alphafold module.

 Before proceeding with the installation it is recommended to setup the [global configuration file](#setup-of-global-configuration-file) and [cluster submission script](#setup-of-cluster-submission-template) (if needed).